When it comes to safety in the workplace, the state of mind of employees can go a long way towards ensuring a safe and healthy work environment.

 No matter what industry we work in, it is our legal right to function in a physically and psychologically healthy environment.
 Despite installing hardware and safety management systems, accidents and injuries in the workplace can still occur at any given time.

-Such incidents are either a product of negligence, incompetence, or mere happenstance.
-It is easy to ignore safety procedures, especially when they take time and you are confident in your work.
+It is easy to ignore safety procedures or training, especially when they take time and energy from an employee.
 This negligence is, unfortunately, a breeding ground for employee injury.
 It’s an understatement to say that workplace safety is an important issue.
 It is so important that entire government agencies have been developed just to regulate workplace safety.

 Australian Standard AS 3745:2010 Planning for Emergencies in Facilities lays out a detailed framework that provides the best practice for dealing with emergencies within a facility.
 The standard acts as a guide to ensure all facilities meet the requirements of the Health and Safety Act.